akka/akka-quickstart-scala.g8/docs/src/main/paradox/intellij-idea.md

 ![IntelliJ](images/intellij-open-project.png)

 Fill out the settings according to the above and press `OK` to import the project.
-When IntelliJ will warn about missing Scala SDK it is only to follow the instructions to add support.
+When IntelliJ warns about there being "No Scala SDK in module", simply click on the "Setup Scala SDK" link to add support.

 ### Inspecting project code